Joseph J. Dantone

-Rear Admiral Joseph John "Jack" Dantone Jr. (born 6 August 1942) of U.S. Navy, was last director of Defense Mapping Agency (DMA) from May 1996 to September 1996.
+Rear Admiral Joseph John "Jack" Dantone Jr. (born 6 August 1942) was the last director of the U.S. Navys Defense Mapping Agency (DMA), from May 1996 to September 1996.
 He was also the Acting Director of National Imagery and Mapping Agency (NIMA) from October 1996 to March 1998.
 He played a major role in transition of DMA into NIMA.

 Early life and education

-Born in Baltimore on 6 August 1942, Dantone graduated from the United States Naval Academy with a B.S. degree in Naval Engineering in 1964.
+Born in Baltimore, Maryland, United States, on 6 August 1942, Dantone graduated from the United States Naval Academy with a B.S. degree in Naval Engineering in 1964.
 Commissioned as an ensign and assigned to flight training, he was designated a naval aviator on 24 September 1965.
 Dantone later earned M.S. degrees in Aeronautical Engineering and Management at the Naval Postgraduate School.
 He received eighteen months of nuclear power training in 1981 and 1982.

 Naval career

 After completing flight training, Dantone was assigned to VF-84 flying the F-4 Phantom from the carrier in the Mediterranean Sea.
 Transferred to VF-161, he next flew from the carrier in Southeast Asia during the Vietnam War.